Birmingham Curzon Street railway station: Construction

-Construction is due to complete in 2026–29.
+Construction is due to be completed in 2028.

 At the start of 2019, the site was cleared.
 As at all HS2 sites, site clearance was followed by an extensive archaeological programme, in this case involving 70 archaeologists, which unearthed what is thought to be the world's oldest railway roundhouse adjacent to the old Curzon Street station.
-Built to a design by the 19th century engineer Robert Stephenson, the roundhouse was operational on 12 November 1837 – predating the current titleholder of "world's oldest" in Derby by almost two years.
+Built to a design by the 19th century engineer Robert Stephenson, the roundhouse was operational on 12 November 1837 – predating the previous titleholder of "world's oldest" in Derby by almost two years.
 Other demolitions and ground investigations are preparing the site for construction, and utility diversions are set to begin in summer 2020.

 The tender for the main construction contractor was opened by HS2 in January 2020 for £571 million.
 HS2 was forced to halt the original procurement process the previous July due to a "lower-than-anticipated market appetite" from bidders.

 In April 2020, planning permission for the new station, including concourses, roof, viaduct, and platforms was granted by the City Council, the first HS2 station to gain it.
-The Council's report concluded "the [station design is] truly world class.
+The Council's report concluded "the station design is truly world class.
 The elegant and (deceptively) simple form of the main station building clearly reads as a railway station and harks back to traditional station architecture, delivering this in a confident and contemporary way".

 In June 2020, HS2 announced that Laing O’Rourke, a pairing of Mace and Dragados, and a joint venture between BAM Nuttall and Ferrovial had been shortlisted for the contract to build the station.
 It was confirmed in May 2021 that Mace Dragados had won the contract, in a deal worth up to £570 million.
 Mace Dragados will work with HS2 Ltd in two stages to finalise the detailed design and then build the station.